-Due to the economic repercussions of the COVID-19 pandemic, the uncertainty regarding a possible economic downturn and the rampant inflation in many countries, including Canada, the estimates used and judgments made by management in preparing the Corporation's financial statements may change in the short term and the effect of such changes may be material, which could result in, among other things, impairment of certain assets and/or an increase in certain liabilities.
+Due to the uncertainty related to demand and a possible economic downturn and ongoing inflation in many countries, including Canada, the estimates used and judgments made by management in preparing the Corporation's financial statements may change in the short term and the effect of such changes may be material, which could result in, among other things, impairment of certain assets and/or an increase in certain liabilities.
 In addition, these risks could have a significant adverse impact on the Corporation's operating results and financial position in the coming months.